thereseanders/thereseanders-blogdown/content/authors/admin/_index.md

 I am a data scientist and postdoctoral researcher at the [Hertie School Data Science Lab](https://www.hertie-school.org/en/datasciencelab/) and [SCRIPTS](https://www.scripts-berlin.eu) Data and Methodology Center.
 I graduate from the [University of Southern California](https://dornsife.usc.edu/poir/) with a PhD in Political Science & International Relations in 2020.

 My research focuses on conflict processes and computational social science.
-Recent projects explore the estimation of territorial control in civil war using machine learning, dynamics of migration, and spatiotemporal patterns of states’ economic power.
+Recent projects explore the estimation of territorial control in civil war, dynamics of migration, and spatiotemporal patterns of states’ economic power.
 I served as the Director of Research and Training for USC's [Security and Political Economy (SPEC) Lab](http://uscspec.org) and teach math for social science, [data management](https://github.com/thereseanders/Workshop-DataManagement-tidyverse), and [visualization](https://github.com/thereseanders/workshop-dataviz-fsu).

 As an intern at [RStudio](https://www.rstudio.com), I developed open-source software  for peer review in data science courses via the [`ghclass`](https://rundel.github.io/ghclass/articles/peer.html) R package.